DylanMoriarty/moriartynaps/app/_posts/0000-19-01-stranger-music.md

 Only downside has been how fast my cd player eats up AA batteries.
 I'm solely responsible for keeping Duracell in business at this point.

-<i>–The guy on the F train fiddling with a cd player at 10 in the morning, D.<br>
+<i>–The guy on the F train fiddling with a cd player at 10 in the morning<br>
 <span class="post-date">Mar.17th, 2019</span></i>

 <br>